In today’s episode of sometimes songwriting can be a crazy music business…

 I recently got an email from a talented SongTownian who asked me if it was a good idea to sign a contract that allowed his co-writer to negotiate contracts on their song on his behalf.
 AND give the co-writer 100% of the publishing on any deal made.

 I had to read that twice!!
 Did I really just read that someone wanted a SongTownian to sign this?

 I have been songwriting professionally for 25 years and have NEVER had a co-writer ever attempt to take control of my negotiating power!
 When a song is co-written, each person owns and controls their portion of the song separately!

 **Of course, I am no attorney and this is not meant to take the place of any needed legal advice.
-I just call it out like I see it and sometimes this business can get CRAZY!
+But, I do call it out like I see it!

 In conclusion, sometimes songwriting is a CRAZY business.
 But, it need not be if you educate yourself!